transformersprimeabcxyz/awful/README.md

 awful
 =====

-Repo for Awful!, a native client for the SomethingAwful forums.
+Repo for Awful!, a native Windows Phone client for the SomethingAwful forums.